SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The dice is rolled at the start of each loop.
-Rather than moving the player immediately, a ``switch`` statement is used to consider the result of the move, and to work out if the move is allowed:
+Rather than moving the player immediately, a ``switch`` statement is used to consider the result of the move, and to determine whether the move is allowed:

 * If the dice roll will move the player onto the final square, the game is over.
   The ``break gameLoop`` statement transfers control to the first line of code outside of the ``while`` loop, which ends the game.
-* If the dice roll will move the player *beyond* the final square, the move is invalid, and the player needs to roll again.
+* If the dice roll will move the player *beyond* the final square, the move is invalid and the player needs to roll again.
   The ``continue gameLoop`` statement ends the current ``while`` loop iteration and begins the next iteration of the loop.
 * In all other cases, the dice roll is a valid move.